Catterick Racecourse

-Catterick Racecourse, sometimes known as Catterick Bridge Racecourse, is a thoroughbred horse racing venue one-mile northwest of Catterick in North Yorkshire, England, near the hamlet of Catterick Bridge.
-The first racing at Catterick was held in 1783.
+Catterick Racecourse, sometimes known as Catterick Bridge Racecourse, is a thoroughbred horse racing venue one mile northwest of Catterick in North Yorkshire, England, near the hamlet of Catterick Bridge.
+The first official racing at Catterick was held in 1783 but it's located in an area with history in racing predating this.
+The current grandstand would be built in 1906.